 A Collaboration Between Sustainability and DEIJ to Advance Strategic Initiatives

-Presented by: Michael Buensuceso, Assistant Head of School for Community and Equity, and Sarah Jeanne Shumer, PK-12 Sustainability Coordinator at Berwick Academy
+Presented by: Michael Buensuceso, Assistant Head of School for Community and Equity, and Sarah Jeanne Shimer, PK-12 Sustainability Coordinator at Berwick Academy

 Come learn how one school struck a beneficial harmony between its DEIJ work and its Sustainability work.
 You’ll gain insights into the positive outcomes of running each department’s strategic plan in parallel, how Berwick Academy began each office, and how they have worked in concert with one another to advance both missions.
 You’ll leave with a roadmap of how to approach this work at your school in a collaborative and ally-focused fashion.

 Focus on the Field: The Value of Creating Changemakers in Athletics

 Presented by: Melissa Lawlor, Upper School Director of Equity and Inclusion, Lamar Reddicks, Director of Athletics, and Molly Swain, Director of Teaching & Learning at Milton Academy

 Athletics is a great focus area to talk to students about being agents of change, but it’s even more meaningful when athletic directors, coaches, and student athletes engage in this work together.
 In this session, we will talk about our office’s efforts to partner with athletic directors and coaches, how to activate student athletes and coaches to become powerful agents of change in our communities, and how we started the ISL Changemakers Conference as a vehicle for change in our independent schools.